 So who would fly these cutting-edge vehicles?
 Nobody.
 At least, not humans.
 Pilot’s licences are expensive and time-consuming to obtain, making them uneconomical for corporations, and the issue of human error would be a very real and pressing issue for the budding industry.
 Instead, flying cars would probably be autonomous, piloted by AI and algorithms.
 This would minimise human error, and enable vehicle-to-vehicle communication – allowing driverless flying cars to navigate seamlessly around each other in midair, with no misinterpreted hand gestures, sudden braking or loud cursing.

-This isn’t as far fetched as you might first thing – right now, a sizeable proportion of modern mid-air aviation tasks are actually performed by a computer, which is guided by the pilot’s input and intuition.
+This isn’t as far fetched as you might first think – right now, a sizeable proportion of modern mid-air aviation tasks are actually performed by a computer, which is guided by the pilot’s input and intuition.
 The challenge for flying cars is how to get to a stage where the AI doesn’t need that input.

 Of course, the big trouble here is that this opens up whole new legal problems with self-driving cars.
 To sum up one of the biggest ones – if an accident happens, who claims legal culpability?
 The manufacturer, the designer, or the passenger?
 Right now, there’s no easy answer to this, and may never be one.
 Everything relevant to ground-based self driving cars also goes for self-driving flying cars – with added complications due to the three dimensional nature of movement.